Mark Lowenthal

 Mark M. Lowenthal (born September 5, 1948) is an author and adjunct professor at the Nitze School for Advanced International Studies at Johns Hopkins University in Washington, DC.
 He has written five books and over 90 articles or studies on intelligence and national security.
 His book Intelligence: From Secrets to Policy has become a standard undergraduate and graduate text.

-In 2005, Lowenthal retired from a prolific career working with the United States Intelligence Community and a recognized national security affairs expert.
+In 2005, Lowenthal retired from a career working with the United States Intelligence Community and a recognized national security affairs expert.
 Upon his retirement, he was commended for his work and commitment to the intelligence community by New Jersey Congressman Rush D. Holt Jr., in the U.S. House of Representatives.

 He is the former Assistant Director of Central Intelligence for Analysis and Production and former Vice Chairman for Evaluation on the National Intelligence Council.
 He has also served in the U.S. State Department's Bureau of Intelligence and Research (INR), as both an office director and as a Deputy Assistant Secretary of State.

 Lowenthal is a notable contestant on the American game show Jeopardy!, appearing five times, including winning the "Tournament of Champions" in 1988.
 In 1992, he co-wrote Secrets of the Jeopardy Champions, which was marketed as an instruction manual for prospective contestants of the trivia game show.